tylernuttall707-blip/Remittance_Reader-/README.md

 ### Testing

 Test with sample files:
-- Create a CSV with columns: `Invoice, Amount, Date, Payer`
-- Try a simple PDF with text like "Invoice: 1234, Amount: $500"
+- Export a remittance PDF from your accounting system
+- Snap a photo of a receipt or bill with your phone and upload it
+- Forward a vendor remittance email and save it as `.eml`
 - Use the "Load sample" button for quick testing

 ## 📄 License